chetandg123/cQubeTesting-2.0/Readme.txt

 		python3 -m unittest TestSuites/RegressionTestSuite/Run_Semester_Report.py
 		python3 -m unittest TestSuites/RegressionTestSuite/Run_SchoolInfraMap.py
 		python3 -m unittest TestSuites/RegressionTestSuite/Run_SchoolInfraReport.py

-	9.To Execute Smoke Testing suite

-		python3 -m unittest TestSuites/SmokeTestSuite/Smoke_Testing.py

 Note :
-Each Single scripts takes more than 4 to 5 hours, you can execute the multiple test scripts by opening the terminal and navigating to the cQubeTesting folder and running the above testing suite.
+Each Single scripts takes more than 2 hours, you can execute the multiple test scripts by opening the terminal and navigating to the cQubeTesting folder and running the above testing suite.